ESSENTIALS OF DIAGNOSIS

 Homocystinuria in its classic form is caused by cystathionine beta-synthase deficiency and exhibits autosomal recessive inheritance.
 This results in extreme elevations of plasma and urinary homocystine levels, a basis for diagnosis of this disorder.
 Homocystinuria is similar in certain superficial aspects to Marfan syndrome, since patients may have a similar body habitus and ectopia lentis is almost always present.
 However, mental retardation is often present in homocystinuria, and the cardiovascular events are those of repeated venous and arterial thromboses whose precise cause remains obscure.
 Thus, the diagnosis should be suspected in patients in the second and third decades of life who have arterial or venous thromboses without other risk factors.
 Bone mineral density is reduced in untreated patients.
 Life expectancy is reduced, especially in untreated and pyridoxine-unresponsive patients; myocardial infarction, stroke, and pulmonary embolism are the most common causes of death.
 This condition is diagnosed by newborn screening for hypermethioninemia; however, pyridoxine-responsive infants may not be detected.
 In addition, homozygotes for a common mutant allele, p.I278T, show marked clinical variability, with some unaffected as adults.

-Although many mutations have been identified in the cystathionine beta-synthase gene (CBS), amino acid analysis of plasma ...
+Although many mutations have been identified in the cystathionine beta-synthase gene (CBS), amino ...